nabobery/number-guessing-game/README.md

 - Multiple difficulty levels (easy, medium, hard)
 - Feedback on guesses (higher or lower)
 - Tracks the number of attempts

-## Future Enhancements

 - Allow multiple rounds of the game.
 - Add a timer to track how long it takes to guess the number.
-- Implement a hint system.
+- Implemented a hint system.
-- Keep track of high scores for each difficulty level.
+- Tracks high scores for each difficulty level.

 ## Contributing